Opportunities and Activities

 Community-Engaged Learning in the science curriculum provides a rich opportunity for students to learn while contributing to the greater Pittsburgh community.
 By participating in organized curricular projects that address community needs, students enhance their academic knowledge, hone their skills and cultivate civic responsibility.
 Examples of science community-engaged learning experiences include tutoring, environmental data monitoring and volunteering as a leader in community activities.

 Duquesne students and faculty combine community service with environmental sampling at Wingfield Pines, an 80-acre tract in Upper St. Clair, Pa. that was formerly a strip mining site.
 Before remediation efforts were begun, an abandoned mine shaft was spewing 43 tons of iron oxide deposits into the environment each year, turning the water a telltale orange hue.

-Students seeking a career in medicine, as well as dentistry, podiatry, optometry, chiropractic, or veterinary medicine are able to get the courses they need to meet their pre-professional requirements, plus a science-based liberal arts education, opportunities for research, and hands-on experience in their chosen field.
-Interested students also are encouraged to apply for dual enrollment in the University's Pre-Medical and Health Professions Post-Secondary Certificate Program that will provide students with specialized advising and pre-professional clinical skills and knowledge that is unique to a Duquesne University education.
+Students seeking a career in medicine, as well as dentistry, podiatry, optometry, chiropractic or veterinary medicine will get the courses they need to meet their pre-professional requirements, plus a science-based liberal arts education, opportunities for research and hands-on experience in their chosen field.